messaging-interop/messaging-interop.github.io/about/index.md

   order: 3
 ---

-I was the the privacy engineer for iMessage and Facetime for several years, during which I helped ship Group FaceTime, FaceTime on the Web, Shareplay, and Messages Collaboration.
+I am currently unaffiliated, though most recently I was the privacy engineer for iMessage and Facetime for several years, during which I helped ship Group FaceTime, FaceTime on the Web, Shareplay, and Messages Collaboration.

+You can email me at messaging-interop at mxue dot org